Emadeldin95/Questionnaire-for-Clients-using-Plotly-dash/README.md

 # Robotics System ROI Analyser Clients Plotly dash

 ## Description
-This project is a Robotics System Questionnaire designed to gather information and feedback from clients related to their need of a robot in their factory.
+This project is a Robotics System Analysis and Questionnaire designed to gather information and feedback from clients related to their need of a robot in their factory.
 It aims to facilitate data collection and analysis for robotics investment pointers to ease the decision making onto an investment.

 ## Installation
 To get started with this project, clone the repository and install the required dependencies.